chrisly42/cajon-plugin/README.md

 Cajon is written in Kotlin 1.3.

 Cajon is probably the only plugin that uses JUnit 5 Jupiter for unit testing so far (or at least the only one that I'm aware of ;) ).
-The IntelliJ framework actually uses the JUnit 3 TestCase for plugin testing and I took me quite a while to make it work with JUnit 5.
+The IntelliJ framework actually uses the JUnit 3 TestCase for plugin testing and it took me quite a while to make it work with JUnit 5.
 Feel free to use the code (in package de.platon42.intellij.jupiter) for your projects (with attribution).

 ## TODO
-- AssertThatInstanceOf
 - AssumeThatInsteadOfReturn
 - Join consecutive assertThats
 - Extraction with property names to lambda with Java 8